amirthegreat1/amirthegreat1/README.md

 ## 🧠 About Me

-> I'm a passionate **Back-End Developer** focused on building efficient, reliable, and scalable web applications.
+> I'm a  **Back-End Developer** focused on building efficient, reliable, and scalable web applications.
 > I enjoy writing clean, maintainable code and learning new technologies that make development faster and smarter.

 - 🎯 Focused on **Back-End Development**